“Dreams do come true. You just have to die for them.”

 “A girl has to keep a little mystery to keep herself interesting,” replies Sami.
 She looks at the table and closes her eyes for a moment.
 Em sees her fangs lengthen slightly in her mouth before her eyes open.

-Emmett: He twiddles his fingers at her in greeting, crossing his legs as he sits in midair.
+Emmett: He twiddles his fingers at her in greeting.

 “Long time, no see.
 Moved past ouija, have you?
 That’ll make things steamier.”

 GM: Sami looks over his corpus.
 It’s not unappreciatively.

 “That was the idea.
 Nice jacket.
 I didn’t notice it, last time.”

 Emmett: He would dab if he hadn’t died before that became a thing.
 Instead he just winks and flourishes.
 “Ah, well.
 Can’t chat all night, but I’ll find you later, if you hang out around the hotel.”

 He looks her over shrewdly, but not unappreciatively, either.
 “I’m here to talk to an Antoine Savoy, on behalf of the proprietor of the LaLaurie House.”

 He lifts the box, taps it.
 “And I’ll give you a gift if you pass on the message.”